 Readmission to the program will be based upon academic performance and adherence to program policies regarding attendance and professionalism, and will be contingent upon available laboratory/clinical space.
-Students who have been dropped must submit a written application for readmission to the program head no later than January 1st for the following fall semester, no later than May 15th for the following spring semester, and no later than August 15th for the following summer session.
+Readmission is not guaranteed.
+Students who have been dropped must submit a written application for readmission to the program head no later than January 1 for the following fall semester, no later than May 15 for the following spring semester, and no later than August 15th for the following summer session.
 The Program Head will present the readmission request to the faculty for consideration.
 Students applying for readmission will be notified of their admission status in writing.